cewi/excel/README.md

 composer require Cewi/Excel:dev-master
 ```

 should fetch the plugin.

+Laod the Plugin in your bootstrap.php as ususal:
+Plugin::load('Cewi/Excel', ['bootstrap' => true, 'routes'=>true]);

+Load RequestHandler Component in the Controller, e.g.:

+public function initialize()
+    {
+        parent::initialize();
+        $this->loadComponent('RequestHandler');
+    }

 You can create Excel Workbooks from views.
 This works like in [dakotas](https://github.com/dakota/CakeExcel) plugin.
 Look there for docs.
 Additions:

 ## 1. ExcelHelper
-Has a Method 'addTable' which takes a ResultSet and creates a worksheet from the data.
-Properties of the entities are set as column-headers in first row of the generated worksheet.
+Has a Method 'addworksheet' which takes a ResultSet, a Enitiy, a Collection of Entities or a Array of Data and creates a worksheet from the data.
+Properties of the Entities, or the key of the first record in the array are set as column-headers in first row of the generated worksheet.

 Example (assumed you have an article model and controller with the usual index-action)